JodyMurray/PetFriends/README.md

 - You can vote, downvote and save and also undo all of these actions if you change your mind.
 - When votes/comments/save icons are hovered over, they let you know if you need to sign in to use this feature, and once clicked on if the user is signed out, you will be redirected to the signin page.
 - The user is notified what each icon represents.
 In each post page, if the user is the owner, the three dots to the right side of the post image will bring up the edit and delete feature, both icons have an overlaytrigger to indicate which one does what feature.
+- The site was continuously built on google chrome, and once built, it was sucessfully tested on firefox browswer, and safari browser.
+The only issue found on safari was the inability to signin properly, which was resolved after some research on Slack. (mentioned and detailed in fixed bugs section below)

 ### **Fixed bugs and solutions**